miachm/SODS/README.md

     - Horizontal and vertical text alignment
     - Text wrapping
     - Conditional formatting
+- Reading and writing chart objects with series data (Bar, Line...)
+- Embedding images into sheets.
 - Apply hashed password protection
 - Writing changes back to a new or existing ODS file